vineet-babar44/Zomato-Sales-Analysis---Python/README.md

 ### 3. Data Cleaning :

-The most important step & my presonal favourite is Data quality check.
+The most important step & my personal favourite is Data quality check.

 Errors/mistakes in the data : Item Fat Content Column having 2 values 'Low Fat' & 'High Fat', but somefields entries were 'LF' or 'HF'.
 For this purpose I used **Power Query Editor** to replace the values, where we can Edit/transfrom the data &then load.